 Diminutive forms of Russian names

 The patronymic is one’s middle name.
 To form a patronymic, you need to take your father’s first full name and add “ovich” or “evich” to it if you are a man, and “ovna” or “evna” if you are a woman.
 So, a son of Ivan will be called Ivanovich and a daughter will be called Ivanovna.
 Patronymics are used in combination with first full names and imply respect and distance between grown up people.
 So, for example, it’s traditional to address your boss, a doctor, a teacher, a senior colleague, parents-in-law using their name plus patronymic.
 When I taught English in Moscow my students called me Vladilena Anatolyevna.
-If any of them had dared to call me Vlada I would have been scandalised and would have had to tell them off!
-But this tradition is rooted so deeply in the culture that people wouldn’t even think of calling a teacher by the first name… Only once some guy who was not even my student came to the staff room and asked for Vlada.
-So I turned around and said “It’s me, but I am not Vlada.
-I am Vladilena Anatolyevna!”
-These were the days…
+It would have been totally inappropriate for any of them to call me Vlada – this tradition is rooted so deeply in the culture that people wouldn’t even think of calling a teacher by the first name!

-All this said, foreigners are of course exempt from using patronymics, because everyone understands that they are difficult to pronounce and to remember.
-So for those who are doing Russian lessons in order to work with Russians or travel in Russia, it’s not necessary to learn and use people’s patronymics.
+All this said, foreigners are exempt from using patronymics, because everyone understands that they are difficult to pronounce and to remember.
+So for those foreign students who are doing Russian lessons in order to work with Russians or travel in Russia, it’s not necessary to learn and use people’s patronymics.
 Using the first full name will be quite enough.

 The last name is the surname.
 Typical Russian surnames end in “ov” for men and “ova” for women: Ivanov and Ivanova, Smirnov and Smirnova.
 Another common ending is “in” and “ina”, such as Eltsin and Eltsina, or “skiy” and “skaya”, such as Chaikovskiy and Chaikovskaya.
 Russia has always been an agricultural country rich in forests and animals, so lots of Russian surnames come from words for animals, fish, birds, crops, creatures of the forest and the river.
-Medvedev(a) is “bear”, Zaitsev(a) is “hare”, Lisov(a) is “fox”… And, of course, some people have foreign names, or names from other Slavic languages, Ukrainian, Polish, etc.
+For example, Medvedev(a) is “bear”, Zaitsev(a) is “hare”, Lisov(a) is “fox”, Morozov(a) is “frost”, Orlov(a) is “eagle” and so on…